 Shortlisted entrants may be contacted for more information

 From the top 20 entries a judging panel will select the ARIA nominees.

 The nominee with the most public votes will be announced as the ARIA Award winner

 Entrants will be evaluated based on demonstrated evidence that they:

 Have made a measurable difference in the lives of their students, school or community group through the music program they run

 Are the best in their field, having made a significant and lasting contribution to music education within their community.

-All ARIA Award nominees will be announced to the public at the ARIA Season Launch, which will be held in October.
+All ARIA Award nominees will be announced to the public in mid September/October.